Level-set terms

 end

-The WENO scheme is more expensive but much more accurate and is usually preferable to the upwind scheme, which introduces significant numerical diffusion.
-To see their differences, let us compare both schemes for a purely rotational velocity field:
+The WENO scheme is more expensive but much more accurate, and is usually preferable to the upwind scheme, which introduces significant numerical diffusion.
+Comparing the two on a purely rotational velocity field acting on a dumbbell (assembled with the CSG operators from the geometry page) makes the difference plain:

 SVector(-y, x)